-- Reward your child if she stops stimming when you ask, and reward her when she’s not stimming.
+- Reward your child if he stops stimming when you ask, and reward him when he’s not stimming.
 Rewards might include a sticker, or time to play with a favourite toy.
 The stim itself can be used as a reward for doing something else that’s positive.
 Stims can be great motivators.

-- Let your child stim after he does something that you’ve asked him to do.
+- Let your child stim after she does something that you’ve asked her to do.
 If you gradually build in more tasks before allowing your child to stim, stimming will gradually reduce and be replaced with more appropriate behaviour.

 - Teach your child that there’s a time and place for stimming.
-For example, you might say that her bedroom is the place, and after school is the time.
+For example, you might say that after school is the time, and his bedroom is the place.

-Occupational therapists can help you tackle your child’s stimming and help teach play skills.
-A psychologist might also be able to help.
+Occupational therapists can help you tackle your child’s stimming and help your child learn play skills.
+A psychologist, an experienced Applied Behaviour Analysis (ABA) practitioner, a Board Certified Behaviour Analyst® or another professional who’s skilled in using behaviour interventions might also be able to help.

-If your child’s behaviour is causing harm to herself or to other people, speak to your child’s paediatrician.
+If your child’s behaviour is causing her harm or hurting other people, speak to your child’s paediatrician.

-There’s a wide range of therapies and interventions for children with autism spectrum disorder (ASD) listed in our Parent Guide to Therapies
+There’s a wide range of therapies and interventions for children with ASD listed in our Parent Guide to Therapies

 .
 Each guide gives an overview of the therapy, what research says about it, and the approximate time and costs involved in using it.